MGETR80020 - Museums and Galleries Exhibition Tax Relief: qualifying companies: direct tax

 - the exhibition is a qualifying exhibition and not an excluded exhibition

-- not less than 25% of the core expenditure on the exhibition is EEA expenditure
+- not less than 25% of the core expenditure on the exhibition is European expenditure

 MGEPC that is a wholly owned trading subsidiary of a charity or local authority